Sri Naw Nam Thum: Displacement and succession

-After the deposition of his father, Pha Mueang allied with Bang Klang Hao and later recaptured the territories in 1238.
-Bang Klang Hao subsequently ascended the throne as ruler of Sukhothai–Chaliang under the regnal title Si Inthrathit.
-Si Inthrathit married Nang Sueang, a daughter of Sri Naw Nam Thum.
+After his father's displacement, Pha Mueang allied with Bang Klang Hao and took the two towns in 1238, whereupon Bang Klang Hao took the throne of Sukhothai and Chaliang as Si Inthrathit.
+Si Inthrathit married Nang Sueang, a daughter of Sri Naw Nam Thum, joining the Tai Lueang line to a house that the Ayutthaya Testimonies trace instead to the indigenous line of the Padumasuriyavamsa.
+(Note: The Ayutthaya Testimonies state that Si Inthrathit's grandfather Suryaraja was a descendant of Padumasuriyavamsa.)